-5.6.3.
+5.5.3.
 Injection using the bean constructor

-When the container instantiates a managed bean or session bean with a constructor annotated @Inject, the container calls this constructor, passing an injectable reference to each parameter.
-If there is no constructor annotated @Inject, the container calls the constructor with no parameters.
+When the container instantiates a managed bean with a constructor annotated @Initializer, the container calls this constructor, passing an injectable reference to each parameter.
+If there is no constructor annotated @Initializer, the container calls the constructor with no parameters.

-5.6.4.
+5.5.4.
 Injection of fields and initializer methods

-When the container creates a new instance of a managed bean, session bean, or of any other Java EE component class supporting injection, the container must:
+When the container creates a new instance of a managed bean, session bean, or of any other Java EE component class supporting injection, the container must perform the following steps after injection of Java EE component environment resources has been performed and before the @PostConstruct callback occurs and before the servlet init() method is called:

-- Initialize the values of all injected fields.
-The container sets the value of each injected field to an injectable reference. - Call all initializer methods, passing an injectable reference to each parameter.
+- First, the container initializes the values of all injected fields.
+The container sets the value of each injected field to an injectable reference. - Next, the container calls all initializer methods, passing an injectable reference to each parameter.